Andrew Battershill

 Andrew Battershill is a Canadian writer who cofounded the online literary magazine Dragnet Magazine with Jeremy Hanson-Finger.

 In 2016, his debut novel, Pillow, was longlisted for the Scotiabank Giller Prize and the Sunburst Award, and a finalist for the Kobo Emerging Writer Prize in 2016.

 His second novel, Marry, Bang, Kill, won the 2019 ReLit Award for fiction.

-Originally from British Columbia, Battershills studied creative writing at the University of Toronto and served as the 2017-2018 Writer-in-Residence at the Regina Public Library.
+Originally from British Columbia, Battershill studied creative writing at the University of Toronto and served as the 2017–2018 Writer-in-Residence at the Regina Public Library.
 He is the brother of writer Claire Battershill.